Annual Reporting Measures for CAEP Standards

 U.S. News & World Report Ranking

-HUSOE is ranked among the top 75 Graduate Schools of Education by U.S. News & World Report (USNWR).
+HUSOE is ranked among the top 21% of Graduate Schools of Education by U.S. News & World Report (USNWR).
 One factor in the ranking is the educational professionals assessment score.
 The USNWR employer survey was sent to 10 school superintendents, school principals, and professionals who hire HUSOE graduates.
 These employers were asked to rate their satisfaction with HUSOE graduates on a scale from 1 (marginal) to 5 (outstanding).
-Employers have been satisfied with HUSOE graduates over the last five years with ratings ranging from 3.8 to 4.0.
+Employers have been satisfied with HUSOE graduates over the last five years with ratings ranging from 3.9 to 4.0.

 HUSOE Employer Satisfaction Survey

 In addition to impact in P-12 achievement, the HUSOE Employer Satisfaction survey assesses program completers’ application of content knowledge, demonstration of professional responsibility, trend of employment retention, and ability to work with diverse populations.
 Employer respondents rate survey items using the following scale: 1=Strongly disagree, 2=Disagree, 3=Slightly disagree, 4=Slightly agree, 5=Agree, 6=Strongly agree.
-Average ratings, which ranged from 5.50 to 5.73, indicate are satisfied with HUSOE graduates.
+Average ratings, which ranged from 5.67 to 6.0, indicate are satisfied with HUSOE graduates.

 The survey results show that HUSOE graduates are competent and have strong capacity to work with diverse students and families.
 HUSOE will be launching online degree programs in Fall 2025 that offer more flexible access to HUSOE programs.
 This recruitment initiative is designed to produce more graduates in the teaching profession.
 HUSOE is also looking to establish a Center for Advocacy, Research, and Educational Services that will offer more professional learning opportunities to help novice teachers strengthen professional dispositions.